etousley/flog/README.md

 flog
 =======================

-A simple webapp to track employees' fitness progress for a workplace wellness initiative
+A webapp to track employees' fitness progress for a workplace wellness initiative

-Based on [hackathon-starter](https://github.com/sahat/hackathon-starter) boilerplate app
+Based on the [hackathon-starter](https://github.com/sahat/hackathon-starter) boilerplate

 Notes